DMiner: Dashboard Design Mining and Recommendation: Evaluation

 \subsection{Expert Study}

-We conducted a study with four experts to gather quantitative and qualitative feedback about the appropriateness of extracted design rules.
-Our goal is to investigate the extent to which the extracted rules accord with the expert knowledge of dashboard designs.
+\yannaminor{ We conducted a study with four dashboard design experts to gather their quantitative and qualitative feedback about the appropriateness of the extracted design rules.
+We presented the design rules extracted by our approach to the experts, and asked them to indicate the extent to which the extracted rules match their expert knowledge of dashboard designs.
+To demonstrate the effectiveness of our approach, we discussed the top 5 rules with the highest appropriateness scores in detail (\autoref{tab:problematic_rules}) and summarized the feedback from the experts. }